Mariomcq/alx-pre_course/README.md

-my name is mario mcqueen
+My name is mario mcqueen